xdissent/dependable/README.md

 ### Asynchronous dependencies

-Any of the dependencies may accept a special dependency named `done` to signal that it requires asynchronous loading.
+Any of the dependencies may accept a special dependency named `done` as their final argument to signal that it requires asynchronous loading.
 A callback will be injected which must be called after the dependency is loaded.
 Pass any errors and your resolved dependency to the callback.
 A callback must also be passed to `get()` to resolve asynchronous dependencies:

 ```js
 container.register('song', function (title, lyrics, done) {